FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

 I followed some good blog posts so I am going to provide link to them and add some commands and tricks that I found useful (just go to the paragraph marked as **my field notes**.

+Let's start with the usual **disclaimer** :P This is meant to be as a **Lab/Learning setup** not a production one so if You want to deploy to production You'll have to take into account other non trivial factors depending on your environment (ie Design it properly!! :P )

 # What's PKS?

 Pivotal Container Service (PKS) is a purpose-built product that enables enterprises and service providers to simplify the deployment and operations of Kubernetes clusters.
 It provides a production-grade Kubernetes distribution with deep VMwareNSX-T integration for advanced networking, a built-in private registry with enterprise security features and full life cycle management support of the clusters.